xushimin19921123/TestRepo/installation-lbaas.rst

 - 1 For the node1 in RegionOne, clone the code from Octavia repository to /opt/stack/ .
   Then make some changes to Octavia, so that we can build the management network in multiple regions manually.

-  - First, comment the following eleven lines in the **octavia_init** function in octavia/devstack/plugin.sh .
+  - First, comment the following lines in the **octavia_init** function in octavia/devstack/plugin.sh .

     `Line 586-588 : <https://github.com/openstack/octavia/blob/master/devstack/plugin.sh#L586>`_